Best Scope for 223 Remington – Top 4 Optics in 2023

 In fact, I’d go so far as to say that this is the best coyote scope for 223 that money can currently buy.

 Like the previous entries, we need to take a closer look at the features that make this scope tick.
+In terms of usability, the UTG scope was intuitive to adjust, with controls that were straightforward and responsive.
 The UTG is one of the best scopes for 30-30 as well.

 Let’s jump right in and explore all that UTG’s scope has to offer.